Wholefolio/marketmanager/README.md

 We have built and use it at [Wholefolio](https://wholefolio.io) as a backbone for our data gathering and analytics services.

 # Disclaimer
-This project can be used under the MIT license and we (Wholefolio) provide it AS IS.
+This project can be used under the Apache v2 license and we (Wholefolio) provide it AS IS.
 Issues and Merge requests are welcome, please check out our [Contributions page](./CONTRIBUTE.md).
 This project is hosted in Gitlab due to the CI/CD pipeline and mirrored in Github.
 Issues/Bugs will be reviewed in both places.
 Pull/Merge requests MUST be opened in Gitlab.

 # Installation
 [Installation docs](./INSTALL.md)